ZHChu98/Neural_Network_Matlab/README.md

 Please pay attention again to the name of each layer's input and output as well as layer itself, because it is sometimes hard to distinguish the variable we want among dozens of variable names.<br>

 ### Part 5
-This part is usually used when train step is a multiple times of n_display.
-Given the output of model and correct labels, iEvaluation function will calculate automatically the accuracy, loss and F1 score.<br>
+This part is usually used when the training step is multiple times of n_display.
+Given the output of the model and correct labels, iEvaluation function will calculate automatically the accuracy, loss and F1 score.<br>

 ****